 Steel is our principal raw material.
 At various times in past years, we have experienced significant cost fluctuations in this commodity.
 In most cases, the major changes (both increases and decreases) were passed through to customers with selling price adjustments.
 Over the past few years we have seen varying degrees of inflation and deflation in U.S. steel pricing.
 In 2019, steel costs decreased through most of the year.
-In the first half of 2020, steel costs have deflated modestly.
+Steel costs deflated modestly through the first part of the year, but began to increase at the end of the third quarter.

 As a producer of steel rod, we are also impacted by changes in metal margins (the difference in the cost of steel scrap and the market price for steel rod).
 In 2019, although steel prices decreased through the year, a wider than usual metal margin persisted.
 As a result, our steel operations experienced enhanced profitability in 2019.
-In the first half of 2020, these metal margins began to compress, but remain wider than usual.
+In 2020, these metal margins began to compress, but remain wider than usual.

 With the acquisition of ECS, we now have greater exposure to the cost of chemicals, including TDI, MDI, and polyol.
 The cost of these chemicals has fluctuated at times, but ECS has generally passed the changes through to its customers, with a lag that varies based on customer contract terms.
 In 2019, ECS experienced a negative effect on trade sales due to chemical deflation.
-In the first half of 2020, chemicals have been further deflating.
+In the first half of 2020, chemicals deflated further but have been increasing in the third quarter.
 Our other raw materials include woven and non-woven fabrics and foam scrap.
-We have experienced changes in the cost of these materials in past years and generally have been able to pass them through to our customers.
+We have experienced changes in the cost of these materials and generally have been able to pass them through to our customers.